-In the event that the Vice Provost for Research decides not to conduct an Investigation, he/she shall keep sufficiently detailed documentation of the inquiry to permit a later assessment by ORI of the reasons why CMU decided not to conduct an investigation.
+In the event that the VPRI decides not to conduct an Investigation, he/she shall keep sufficiently detailed documentation of the inquiry to permit a later assessment by ORI of the reasons why CMU decided not to conduct an investigation.
 Such documentation and related records shall be kept in a secure manner for at least seven (7) years after the termination of the inquiry, and upon request, shall be provided to ORI or other authorized HHS personnel.